-FamilyWorks is collecting donations of school supplies for our Back-to-School Program, to ensure that local students are set up for success!
+FamilyWorks is collecting donations of school supplies for their Back-to-School Program, to ensure that local students are set up for success!
 Contact staff at the link to arrange drop off time.
-You can also order items from our Amazon Wishlist.
+You can also order items from the Amazon Wishlist.

-Fill the Canoe is Red Canoe Credit Union’s annual school-supply drive and is collecting donations through August 12 for communities in southeast King County.
+Fill the Canoe is Red Canoe Credit Union’s annual school-supply drive and is collecting donations for communities in southeast King County.
 Red Canoe matches each donation one-to-one.